keithgriffiths/Show-IP-address/readme.txt

 = 1.3 =

 * Removed the server uptime section as it was causing issues on specific hosting platforms.
 Removed the image from the mian dashboard.
+= 1.4 =

+* Updated content, source code and images.
+= 1.5 =

+* Updated contact URL, and performance compatibility tests up to version 5.7.2.

+= 1.6 =

+* Updated grammar, and performance compatibility tests up to version 6.1